devopsyuva/terraform-deep-dive/T05-Terraform-state/README.md

 }
 ```
 - **Terraform Cloud and Terraform Enterprise** always use their own state storage when performaing terraform runs, so they ignore any backend block in the configuration.
-- For **Terraform Cloud** users also it is always recommended to use backend block in Terraform configuration for commands like **terraform taint** which can be executed only using Terraform CLI.
+- For **Terraform Cloud** users it is always recommended to use backend block in Terraform configuration for commands like **terraform taint** which can be executed only using Terraform CLI.

 ## Terraform commands for state perspective
 - terraform show